khairulomar/Covid-19/README.md

 <img src="https://github.com/khairulomar/Covid-19/blob/master/img/forecast_multicountries_daily_new_cases.png">

 ## Analysis on Covid-19 cases in Malaysia
-In partnership with Young Digital Leaders (YDL), a group of data volunteers set up by officials from the Ministry of Health of Malaysia, I authored the following analysis to support Malaysian government strategies in tacking Covid-19 outbreak in the country.
+In partnership with Young Digital Leaders (YDL), a group of data volunteers set up by officials from the Ministry of Health of Malaysia, I authored the following analysis to support Malaysian government strategies in tacking Covid-19 outbreak in the country:

 Article 1 : <b>The Impact of Covid-19 Lockdown by Key Countries</b><br>
 [<a href="https://github.com/khairulomar/Covid-19/blob/master/malaysia/Malaysia_lockdown.md">Github</a>]
 [<a href="https://twitter.com/YDLMalaysia/status/1246383903394258944">Publication 1</a>]
 [<a href="https://twitter.com/smc_my/status/1246770114134822918">Publication 2</a>]
 <p>
-Article 2 : <b>Benchmarking Government Response On Covid-19 in Malaysia VS Key Countries</b><br>
+Article 2 : <b>Benchmarking Government Response On Covid-19 in Malaysia vs. Key Countries</b><br>
 [<a href="https://github.com/khairulomar/Covid-19/blob/master/malaysia/Malaysia_lockdown.md">Github</a>]
 [<a href="https://twitter.com/YDLMalaysia/status/1248612597164683264">Publication</a>]
 <p>